DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

         path[agent] = ... # A np.ndarray with shape = (len(t), len(self.path_data_info()))
         types[agent] = ... # A string, which is either 'V', 'P', 'M', or 'B' (see explantion above)

-      domain = ... # This is a pd.Series, with indices like 'image_id' or 'location'
+      domain = ... # This is a pd.Series, with indices like 'image_id', 'scene_id', or 'location'

       # Append data carriers
       self.Path.append(path)